Share:

 Other embedded finance companies

-Besides the listed use cases of embedded finance, there are providers fully dedicated to embedded banking.
+Besides the listed use cases of embedded finance, there are embedded finance providers fully dedicated to embedded banking.
 These vendors gradually replace traditional banks and insurance companies with their fintech software.
 They are the new market leaders dictating fintech trends.

 Embedded finance company | What it offers |